huaweicloud/terraform-provider-hcs/docs/resources/networking_secgroup.md

   This is `false` by default.

--> **NOTE:** The default security rules are described in [HuaweiCloud](https://support.huaweicloud.com/intl/en-us/usermanual-vpc/SecurityGroup_0003.html).
+-> **NOTE:** The default security rules are described in [HuaweiCloudStack](https://support.huaweicloud.com/intl/en-us/usermanual-vpc/SecurityGroup_0003.html).
 See the below section for more information.

 ## Default Security Group Rules

-In most cases, HuaweiCloud will create some security group rules for each new security group.
+In most cases, HuaweiCloudStack will create some security group rules for each new security group.
 These security group rules will not be managed by Terraform, so if you prefer to have *all* aspects of your infrastructure managed by Terraform, set `delete_default_rules` to `true` and then create separate security group rules such as the following: